-- (A) When he was growing up on the Pine Ridge Reservation in South Dakota, Sean Sherman's family pantry was packed with canned beans, boxed rice, powdered milk, and jugs of vegetable oil.
+(A) When he was growing up on the Pine Ridge Reservation in South Dakota, Sean Sherman's family pantry was packed with canned beans, boxed rice, powdered milk, and jugs of vegetable oil.
 These foods were provided by the U.S. government.
-Sherman, whose family are Oglala Lakota Sioux, would later raise this question about their collection of groceries: Why didn't the foods reflect their culture? - But as Europeans arrived, many traditional food sources, including heirloom seeds, were destroyed.
+Sherman, whose family are Oglala Lakota Sioux, would later raise this question about their collection of groceries: Why didn't the foods reflect their culture?

+^(B) But as Europeans arrived, many traditional food sources, including heirloom seeds, were destroyed.
 Bison-which was vital to many Native diets-nearly became extinct.
 And making matters worse: During the late 1800s, the U.S. government sent Native American children to boarding schools.
 At these schools, they were taught cooking and farming methods.
-They never learned how to forage, farm, and hunt, as their ancestors did. - © Sherman is one of a small number of chefs serving and promoting traditional Native American ingredients.
+They never learned how to forage, farm, and hunt, as their ancestors did.

+© Sherman is one of a small number of chefs serving and promoting traditional Native American ingredients.
 But this might be changing.
 Native American foods fit perfectly into the growing farm-to-table movement, which promotes local fresh ingredients.
 Plus, Native American foods aren't processed and can easily be made vegetarian, gluten-free, or vegan.
 One thing Native American food is not, says Sherman, is a trend.
-It's a way of life. - D Sherman was determined to find answers.
+It's a way of life.

+D Sherman was determined to find answers.
 He met with community elders and spoke with Native American chefs and historians.
 He learned how his ancestors foraged, grew, hunted, fished, preserved, and prepared their food.
 And he discovered the way to reclaim an understanding of Native American food practices: by using local plants and other natural ingredients in the environment.

 Now that you have read the article, indicate whether you agree or disagree with this statement.
+Don't sit back when you see a problem-find ways to fix it yourself.